GoogleCloudPlatform/professional-services/examples/bigquery-audit-log/docs/extract_jobs.md

 ![Table](../images/extract_jobs/Image5.png)

 ### User Id - Runtime Secs
-The average runtime (in seconds) for the extract jobs per user in the project (with access to BigQuery).
+The table shows the average runtime (in seconds) for the extract jobs per user in the project (with access to BigQuery).

 ![User Id - Runtime Secs](../images/extract_jobs/Image6.png)